 Serving people on such a large scale as is the case in today’s world, health institutes generate huge amounts of data.
 Clinical trials, electronic medical records, billing, wearable devices, CRM databases, and scientific articles provide so much valuable data every 10 seconds that it is impossible to process them efficiently without using advanced technologies and cutting-edge techniques.
 Data Science, a field of study that focuses on extracting meaningful insights from data, has found great use in today’s healthcare industry.

 Big Data and Machine Learning in Data Science

-The advent of Big Data and Machine Learning have made Healthcare more data-driven.
+The advent of Big Data and Machine Learning has made Healthcare more data-driven.
 The rapid pace of healthcare data growth is largely due to the emergence in the market of new smart software devices and solutions that enhance healthcare services.
-According to Cision, in 2018, global big data in the healthcare industry was valued at $ 14.7 billion and, by 2024 is forecasted to increase at a CAGR of around 20% to reach $ 42.8 billion.
-This will inevitably lead to further implementation of the Electronic Health Record (EHR) and increase healthcare spendings.
+According to Cision, in 2018, global big data in the healthcare industry was valued at $ 14.7 billion and, by 2024, is forecasted to increase at a CAGR of around 20% to reach $ 42.8 billion.
+This will inevitably lead to further implementation of the Electronic Health Record (EHR) and increase healthcare spending.

 Who Benefits from Data Science and Big Data in the Healthcare Industry?

 The medicine and healthcare industry has been heavily utilizing data science in many of its segments, making them more effective and personalized.